andrewtpoe/rails-5-react-todo/README.md

     $ rails new rails-5-react-todo --skip-test --skip-turbolinks --skip-action-cable --skip-javascript -d postgresql
   ```

-After initializing the Rails app, I make a few additional edits before committing for the first time and pushing the core up to GitHub.
+After initializing the Rails app, make a few additional edits before committing for the first time and pushing the core up to GitHub.

   - I update the Gemfile to use some of my personal favorites.
   - I initialize NPM.